mich1991/CI-project-3/README.md

 1. As the owner, I want the game to be fun and make the user returning.
 2. As the owner, I want the game to remind older players theirs childhood and bring back emotion from that period.
 3. As the owner, I want game to not be too long soo I don't have to implement save/load functionality.
+4. As the owner, I want to secure correct way to play this game.

 ## Features
 ### Existing Features